 Our network of nearly 600 preceptors across New York state plays an essential role in educating our students across multiple graduate programs.
 We thank you for your commitment to preparing future generations of advanced practice nurses and health care leaders, ready to take on the challenges of today’s health care system.

-Our preceptors work with the brightest and most dedicated nursing and health care students and we work hard to match you with a student who will be a good fit within your practice.
+Being a preceptor is a mutually rewarding experience.
+Our preceptors work with the brightest and most dedicated nursing and health care students.
+We work hard to match you with a student who will be a good fit within your practice.

 UR School of Nursing preceptors also enjoy the following benefits:

 Are you ready to take the next step in helping to develop future generations of nurses or health care leaders?
 The UR School of Nursing is in need of highly-qualified clinicians from across the Western New York region with a minimum of one-year experience as an NP, CNM, or MD/DO.